nextflow-io/nextflow/docs/wave.rst

 Wave containers
 ****************

 `Wave <https://seqera.io/wave/>`_ is a container provisioning service integrated with Nextflow.
-It allows the building, uploading and managing of container images required by your data analysis workflows on-demand, during the pipeline execution in a fully automated manner.
+With Wave, you can build, upload, and manage the container images required by your data analysis workflows automatically and on-demand during pipeline execution.

 Getting started
 ===============